kmlucy/docker-assistant-relay/README.md

 # docker-assistant-relay

+### Note: This is based on Assistant Relay V2, not the newer V3.
+I have no intentions of supporting V3 at this time, but you are welcome to fork this repository if you would like.

 First time setup:

-Follow the instructions to setup Assistant Relay [here](https://github.com/greghesp/assistant-relay) until you get to the section for running the relay.
+Follow the instructions to setup Assistant Relay [here](https://github.com/greghesp/assistant-relay/blob/master/readMe.md) until you get to the section for running the relay.
 Then run:
 ```
 docker run --rm -it \
     -v /path/to/host/folder/secrets:/assistant-relay/server/configurations/secrets \